fvdsdel/Uitnodigingsregel/README.md

 ├── LICENSE            <- Open-source license
 ├── Makefile           <- Makefile with convenience commands ├── README.md          <- The top-level README
+├── main.py            <- Runs the Uitnodigingsregel and generates predictions
+├── main.ipnyb         <- Runs the Uitnodigingsregel and generates predictions in a Jupyter Notebook.
 ├── data
 │   ├── external       <- Data from third party sources.
 │   ├── interim        <- Intermediate data that has been transformed.
 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
 │       └── user_data  <- Original data from user.
+|
+├── models             <- Trained and serialized models, model predictions, or model summaries │   └── predictions    <- Output files
 |
 ├── notebooks          <- Quarto files which 1) define required data, 2) validate data quality │